SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     If you apply the ``objc`` attribute to a class or protocol, it's implicitly applied to the members of that class or protocol.
-    The compiler also implicitly adds the ``objc`` attribute to a class or protocol that inherits from another class or protocol marked with the ``objc`` attribute.
+    The compiler also implicitly adds the ``objc`` attribute to a class that inherits from another class marked with the ``objc`` attribute.
-    That said, protocols marked with the ``objc`` attribute can't inherit from protocols that aren't.
+    Protocols marked with the ``objc`` attribute can't inherit from protocols that aren't.

-    The ``objc`` attribute optionally accepts a single attribute argument, which consists of a string.
+    The ``objc`` attribute optionally accepts a single attribute argument, which consists of an identifier.
     Use this attribute when you want to expose a different name to Objective-C for the entity the ``objc`` attribute applies to.
     You can use this argument to name classes, protocols, methods, getters, setters, and initializers.
 The example below exposes